Lagrangian uncertainty quantification and information inequalities for stochastic flows: Bounds on loss of information in path-based predictions

 Here, we consider the relationship between solutions of forward Kolmogorov equations for the SDEs (\ref{SDE1}) and (\ref{SDE2}), following an approach recently developed in \cite{Rockner16} in the context of the KL-divergence and the total variation distance.
 The main idea is to represent one of the forward Kolmogorov equations in terms of the other one.
-This type of `reconstruction' is standard when the SDEs have the same diffusion coefficients; for different diffusion coefficients, the reconstructed equation may have singular coefficients even in the uniform elliptic case.
-Thus, in the present case, extra care and justification are needed to make sense of the resulting solutions and the resulting information bounds. {\beta_{\mu\nu}}
+This type of `reconstruction' is standard when the SDEs have the same diffusion coefficients; for different diffusion coefficients, the reconstructed Kolmogorov equation may be not as regular as the original one even in the uniformly elliptic case.
+However, we shall demonstrate in \S\ref{Recon_sol} that, under some non-degeneracy assumptions on the coefficients in (\ref{SDE1}) and (\ref{SDE2}), the reconstructed Kolmogorov equation generates Lebesgue a.e.~martingale~solutions.
+This, in turn, allows to derive a bound on the $\varphi$-divergence between time-marginal measures induced by the original dynamics and its approximation; such a bound can then be used in conjunction with (\ref{Csiszar}) to mitigate errors in path-based observables.

-In order to simplify derivations in this section, we first consider the case when the original and approximate dynamics evolve on the same domain; i.e., $\Xt=\XXt$ in (\ref{SDE1}) and (\ref{SDE2}).
-The case of $\Xt\subseteq \XXt$ is discussed in Remark \ref{xxxt} below.
+In order to simplify derivations, we first consider the case when the original and approximate dynamics evolve on the same domain; i.e., $\Xt=\XXt$.
+The case of $\Xt\subset \XXt$ is discussed in \S\ref{MM-M}.